krsoninikhil/ledger/README.md

 Mobile application to maintain a minimal ledger for small businesses.
 Works offline and your data remains on your device.

 # Todo
-- Add option for deleting entries.
+- Add option for editing entries.
 - Allow backing up the database.

 # License